 The Double Update mode provides two additional functions to the user.
 First, the control loop bandwidth is doubled because the PWM duty cycles can be updated, twice per period.
 Second, asymmetrical center-aligned PWM waveforms can be generated, which are useful for minimizing output waveform distortion in certain motor control applications.

-Note:
+Note: Programming a value of 0x0001 in the

 Period register could generate a continu-

-ous interrupt pulse, and hence, must be avoided.
+ous interrupt pulse and hence, must be

+avoided.

 15.1.5 PWM TIME BASE PRESCALER